top of page

 Public Meeting

 A public meeting was sponsored by the Gallatin River Task Force on March 5, 2020 to present canyon study information from consultants Mace Mangold from WGM Group and Scott Bucker from AE2S.
-Click here to listen in on the meeting.
+Contact the District for a recording of the meeting.

 bottom of page